gpodder/gpodder.github.io/docs/user-manual.md

 There are various ways of setting these variables, depending on your distro/operating system:
  - on Windows 10, see e.g. [this superuser question](https://superuser.com/a/949577);
- - on Linux and macOS, read [this Ubuntu documentation](https://help.ubuntu.com/community/EnvironmentVariables).
+ - on Linux and macOS, read [this Ubuntu documentation](https://help.ubuntu.com/community/EnvironmentVariables) or [this Arch documentation](https://wiki.archlinux.org/title/environment_variables).

 #### Changing the gPodder Home Folder on Windows